 D Day Air & Beach Landings

-3-6 June 2019, D Day Air & Beach Landings, £849 plus £45 per night single room supplement, where appllicable.
-LAST FEW places available.
+D Day Air & Beach Landings, £849 plus £45 per night single room supplement, where applicable.
+Places available.

 Operation Overlord was the code name for the Battle of Normandy, the Allied operation that launched the successful invasion of German-occupied Western Europe during World War II.
 The operation commenced on 6 June 1944 with theNormandy landings (Operation Neptune, commonly known as D-Day).
 A 1,200-plane airborne assault preceded an amphibious assault involving more than 5,000 vessels.
 Nearly 160,000 troops crossed the English Channel on 6 June, and more than two million Allied troops were in France by the end of August.